Guo Moruo: The war years

 Guo joined the Chinese Communist Party in 1927.
 He was involved in the Communist Nanchang Uprising and fled to Japan after its failure.
 He stayed there for 10 years studying Chinese ancient history.
 During that time he published his work on inscriptions on oracle bones and bronze vessels, Corpus of Inscriptions on Bronzes from the Two Zhou Dynasties (两周金文辭大系考釋).
 During this period he published ten monographs on archeology of the Shang and Zhou periods and ancient Chinese script, thus establishing himself as a preeminent scholar in the field.

 In the summer of 1937, shortly after the Marco Polo Bridge incident, Guo returned to China to join the anti-Japanese resistance.
 His attempt to arrange for Sato Tomiko and their children to join him in China were frustrated by the Japanese authorities, and in 1939 he remarried to Yu Liqun, a Shanghai actress.
 After the war, Sato went to reunite with him but was disappointed to know that he had already formed a new family.

-In early February 1942, Guo created a five-act historical drama 虎符, Hǔfú ("Tiger Talisman") in a single nine-day period.
+In the Nationalist Government's Political Affairs Bureau, Guo organized campaigns to present lectures, music, photography and cartoon exhibits, cinema, and public health and nutrition in the streets in order to reach new audiences.

+Guo's 1942 play Qu Yuan depicted the titular poet from the Warring States period as a patriotic figure.

 In 1942, Guo's essay The Answer to Nora was published in New China Daily.
-Guo's essay responded to Lu Xun's question "what happens after Nora" -- the principal character in Henrik Ibsen's play A Doll's House -- "leaves home".
+Guo's essay responded to Lu Xun's question "what happens after Nora"—the principal character in Henrik Ibsen's play A Doll's House -- "leaves home".
 Writing that Nora should emulate the revolutionary martyr Qiu Jin, Guo stated, "Where should Nora go after she leaves the doll's house?
 She should study and acquire the skills to live independently; fight to achieve women's emancipation in the context of national liberation; take on women's responsibilities in national salvation; and not fear sacrificing her life to accomplish these tasks -- these are the right answers."